-1. Grade Point Average (GPA) requirements:

-Degree-seeking graduate students are required to maintain a 3.0 program GPA.
-A student who falls below a 3.0 in program courses after nine or more credit hours are completed in the program will be placed on academic notice.

-- Full-time degree-seeking graduate students will have only one semester to raise the GPA to the 3.0 requirement.
-Failure to raise the program GPA to 3.0 by the next enrolled semester will result in program dismissal. - Part-time graduate students will have two semesters to raise the GPA to the 3.0 requirement.
+- 1. Grade Point Average (GPA) requirements: - Degree-seeking graduate students are required to maintain a 3.0 program GPA.
+A student who falls below a 3.0 in program courses after nine or more credit hours are completed in the program will be placed on academic notice. - a.
+Full-time degree-seeking graduate students will have only one semester to raise the GPA to the 3.0 requirement.
+Failure to raise the program GPA to 3.0 by the next enrolled semester will result in program dismissal - b.
+Part-time graduate students will have two semesters to raise the GPA to the 3.0 requirement.
 Failure to raise the program GPA to 3.0 by the next enrolled semester will result in program dismissal. - 2.
-Post-graduate certificate seeking students are required to take fewer credits than those in the degree programs.
+Course grade requirements: - a.
+Students must earn A, B, C, Pass, or Satisfactory in all required courses. - b.
+A grade of F, Fail, or Unsatisfactory in any course results in program dismissal. - c.
+Students can only carry forward one C grade in a nursing course.
+A second C in any nursing course will result in program dismissal. - d.
+Students can only carry forward two course withdrawals (resulting in a "W" on the academic transcript).
+The withdrawals cannot occur in the same course more than one time.